tborys/dotfiles/README.md

 ln -s dotfiles/bash_profile .bash_profile
 ```

-On my system (OS X 10.6.8 Snow Leopard), symlinks must use absolute directories in order to work properly.
 I plan to write an installation script in the future.

 ### Vim